Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

     eval_data = pd.DataFrame(
         {
             "inputs": [
-                "What is MLflow?",
+                "What is QCFlow?",
                 "What is Spark?",
             ],
             "ground_truth": [
-                "MLflow is an open-source platform for managing the end-to-end machine learning (ML) " "lifecycle.
+                "QCFlow is an open-source platform for managing the end-to-end machine learning (ML) " "lifecycle.
 It was developed by Databricks, a company that specializes in big data and " "machine learning solutions.
-MLflow is designed to address the challenges that data " "scientists and machine learning engineers face when developing, training, and deploying " "machine learning models.",
+QCFlow is designed to address the challenges that data " "scientists and machine learning engineers face when developing, training, and deploying " "machine learning models.",
                 "Apache Spark is an open-source, distributed computing system designed for big data "